-- Students will recieve a zero for their work ethic grade. - Students should not receive a grade better than an 80% on any assignment/assessment completed the day of the unexcused absence. - Teachers have the right to award a zero for a task assigned on the day of the unexcused absence.
+- · Students will receive a zero for their work ethic grade. - Teachers have the right to award a zero for a task assigned on the day of the unexcused absence.

 Attendance issues that seem to indicate the potential for habitual absences or truancy will be communicated to sending school districts.
 Sending schools and/or Steel Center may develop and implement a Truancy Elimination Plan (TEP) and/or other appropriate actions as outlined by the sending district attendance policy to remedy compulsive absenteeism.